Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 - 1943 -

 1943 follows on from (wait for it) 1942 and is another vertically-scrolling shooter.
-However, this conversion is initially extremely tough, so I was saddened by how much I hated it.
-The gameplay feels too fast so I spent ages ramming into the enemy - and their bullets.
+However, this conversion was initially tough, so I was saddened by how much I hated it.
+The gameplay feels too fast, so I spent ages ramming into the enemy - and their bullets.
 It's almost like I had a kamikaze gift for getting myself destroyed.

-I also miss the real estate of a portrait display but that's hardly the ST's fault.
-Nor is reaching over for the spacebar to use a bomb during those difficult moments.
-However, stick with it and don't be put off because this is actually a faithful and frantic conversion with tons of enemies to kill and power-ups to collect.
-Also, I must say that I absolutely love the energy bar which I thought was superb - and certainly helped prolong my games!
+I also miss the real estate of a portrait display, but that's hardly the ST's fault.
+Nor is reaching for the spacebar to use a bomb during the difficult moments.
+However, stick with it and don't be put off because this is a faithful and frantic conversion with tons of enemies and power-ups to collect.
+Also, I must say that I absolutely love the energy bar, which I thought was superb - and certainly helped prolong my games!

-Graphically, we've not been given a perfect clone but it's no ugly beast.
-The sprites are nice zooming around your screen but the backgrounds are pretty lame.
-However, that is compensated by parallax scrolling - using fluffy clouds gliding down the screen like melting butter.
-The music was YM-composed by Jason Brooke and is just brilliant.
+Graphically, we've not been given a perfect clone, but it's no ugly beast.
+The sprites are nice zooming around your screen, but the backgrounds are pretty lame.
+However, that is compensated by parallax scrolling - fluffy clouds gliding down the screen like melting butter.
+The music was YM-composed by Jason Brooke and is brilliant.

 Oh no, the enemy is attacking from multiple directions?
 Argh, I'm bound to die pretty soon!!